ajipelumi/partnerup/README.md

 - **Mobile Application**: Developing a mobile application version of PartnerUp would enable users to access the platform on their smartphones or tablets.
 This would increase accessibility and convenience, allowing users to search for partners, communicate, and manage projects on the go.

-## Known Bugs
+## Known Bugs 🐛
 - **Slow Match Functionality**: The current implementation of the match functionality experiences a delay of approximately 15 seconds or more in finding a match.
 This delay is caused by factors such as API response time, processing complexity, and data volume.
 Addressing these factors and optimizing the match functionality is a priority for future versions of the application.
 The goal is to reduce the processing time and provide users with a faster and more efficient matching experience.

+- **User Experience**: Also, for the best user experience and optimal performance, te recommendation is using the application on a desktop or laptop rather than a mobile phone.
+The application may have variations in user experience and performance on mobile devices.
+Using a larger screen will ensure better functionality and an enhanced overall experience.

-## Blog Post
+## Blog Post ✍️
 Following the completion of the development phase, I wrote a comprehensive blog post, documenting my entire experience throughout the project.
     - []()

-## Authors
+## Authors 👨
 **Ajisafe Oluwapelumi** - Designer & Software Engineer
 - [GitHub](https://github.com/ajipelumi)
 - [LinkedIn](https://www.linkedin.com/in/ajisafeoluwapelumi/)
 - [Twitter](https://twitter.com/the_pelumi)
 - [Dev](https://dev.to/ajipelumi)

-If you have ideas for partnerup or you would like to connect with [Oluwapelumi](https://www.linkedin.com/in/ajisafeoluwapelumi/), please feel free to reach out!
+If you have ideas for partnerup or you would like to contact [Oluwapelumi](https://www.linkedin.com/in/ajisafeoluwapelumi/), please feel free to reach out!

-## Acknowledgement
+## Acknowledgement 🌟
 - ALX Staff & Students
 - Holberton School Staff & Students
 - Abdulqadir Ahmad